 Staying at La Frontiere Gisborne

-If you intend visiting Gisborne when in New Zealand then I highly recommend La Frontiere Gisborne, a luxurious modern self-contained studio, set on an avocado orchard and farmland, and is about 5 mins drive to Gisborne city centre.
+If you intend to visit Gisborne when in New Zealand then I highly recommend La Frontiere Gisborne, a luxurious modern self-contained studio, set on an avocado orchard and farmland, and is about 5 mins drive to Gisborne city center.
 This was one accommodation which we were very lucky to get at the last minute.

 Jennifer was the most wonderful host.
-On arrival at La Frontiere, we got a tour of the villa which was decorated superbly and had wonderful colours and quality furnishings make this villa complete with 5-star hotels when it comes to comfort and making you feel at home.
+On arrival at La Frontiere, we got a tour of the villa which was decorated superbly and had wonderful colors and quality furnishings making this villa complete with 5-star hotels when it comes to comfort and making you feel at home.

-The villa has an excellently fitted and provisioned kitchen which ideal for whipping up some dinner of your own.
-The bathroom is very nice with a power-shower.
+The villa has an excellently fitted and provisioned kitchen which is ideal for whipping up some dinner of your own.
+The bathroom is very nice with a power shower.
 The villa also comes with a private spa hot tub and swimming pool.
-There is fast and free Wifi, radio and a wonderful smart TV also available.
+There is fast and free Wi-Fi, radio and a wonderful smart TV also available.

 The bed is very comfortable and it’s very easy to oversleep and miss your check-out time.
 La Frontiere is like a home away from home.
 I felt it was better than any hotel as you were in a private and relaxed environment.